Temples in Chiang Mai

 Digital Donations: While small cash is still king for merit-making, many major Chiang Mai temples now have QR Code “PromptPay” stands for donations.
 If you have a local Thai bank app or certain international travel cards (like Wise), you can “scan to donate” to help with temple restoration.

-A Warm Welcome to Thailand’s Cultural Heart
+A Warm Welcome to The Cultural Heart:

 If you are planning your first trip to Thailand, one destination you will hear about again and again is Chiang Mai.
 Nestled in the misty mountains of Northern Thailand, this “Rose of the North” is famous for its relaxed atmosphere, rich Lanna culture, and, most of all, its breathtaking temples.